 As the day passes, the desert reveals russet landscapes highlighted by narrow carpets of green, and creeks with names like Giddi Giddina and Abebuleullia.

-Eagles swoop to seize marsupials scurrying along the dirt; emus run across the desert; sulphur-crested cockatoos soar freely above us.
+Eagles swoop to seize marsupials scurrying along the dirt; emus run across the desert; sulfur-crested cockatoos soar freely above us.

 Most of the mail is taken to the Oodnadatta Post Office and Pink Roadhouse.
 This building is a legendary outback stop, in a town with a population of less than 200.